Homemade Buttermilk Biscuits

 • Cream of Tartar – Cream of Tartar, when combined with a liquid like buttermilk, helps to activate the baking powder.

 • Shortening – Shortening aids butter in the creation of flaky layers, but it helps the biscuits stay tender.
-The shortening can be room temperature because it has a higher melting point than butter.
+The shortening can be at room temperature because it has a higher melting point than butter.

 • Buttermilk – Buttermilk gives the biscuits a nice tangy flavor and helps bind everything together.

-A buttermilk biscuit broken open with butter and jam spread on it
+A buttermilk biscuit broken open with butter and jam spread on it.

-3. Use a pastry blender, pastry cutter, or your hands to mix the butter and shortening into the dry ingredients.
+3. Mix – Use a pastry blender, pastry cutter, or your hands to mix the butter and shortening into the dry ingredients.
 You want the mixture to become crumbly, with no crumbs bigger than the size of a pea.

-5. Then, use a fork or your hands to mix the buttermilk into the flour mixture.
+5. Folding – Then, use a fork or your hands to mix the buttermilk into the flour mixture.
 Once the buttermilk is incorporated, start folding the dough back on itself and pressing down.
 Do this until the dough forms a ball.

-Preparing the Dough and Baking
+Knead the Dough and Bake

-3. Using a biscuit cutter, a cookie cutter, or the rim of a glass, cut out the biscuits.
+3. Cut biscuits – Using a biscuit cutter, a cookie cutter, or the rim of a glass, cut out the biscuits.
 Try to get as many biscuits out of one rectangle of dough as you can.
+Roll the scraps together and repeat until all the dough is used.

-5. Place a piece of parchment paper on a baking sheet and then place the cut out biscuits about 1 inch apart on the paper.
+4. Bake – Place a piece of parchment paper or a mat on a lined baking sheet and then place the cutout biscuits about 1 inch apart on the paper.
+Bake for 10-12 minutes until the tops of the biscuits are golden brown.

 Try to cut out as many biscuits as possible the first time you roll out the dough.
 The more you roll the dough, the tougher it gets.
 This results in biscuits that are a little less tender and flaky.
 We find that you get the best yield if you roll the dough out in a rectangle.

-Questions
+Frequently Asked Questions

 If you don’t have buttermilk on hand, don’t fret.
 You can still achieve that creamy texture and tangy flavor.
 To replace buttermilk in this recipe, add 1 tablespoon of lemon juice to a 1 cup measuring cup.
 Fill the rest of the cup with whole milk.
 Let this mixture sit for about 10 minutes and then add it to the dry ingredients.